arnemahl/skratsj/README.md

 1. Clone this repository
 2. Run the web app in the client directory (see [client/README.md](./client/README.md)).
 3. Bootstrap a Sanity project (see [sanity/README.md](./sanity/README.md)).
+4. Optionally tailor support for multiple languages to your needs (see [LOCALIZATION.md](./LOCALIZATION.md)).
-4. Host the web app online, using e.g. [Firebase Hosting](https://firebase.google.com/docs/hosting/).
+5. Host the web app online, using e.g. [Firebase Hosting](https://firebase.google.com/docs/hosting/).

 ## Feedback